Attending an Unemployment Insurance Hearing

 Only the party who requested the hearing (the appellant) may withdraw that request.

-You can withdraw the request for a hearing at anytime during the appeal process by mail, by fax, or by calling the hearing office.
-If you do withdraw your request, no further proceedings will be scheduled in this matter.
+You can withdraw the request for a hearing at any time during the appeal process online, by mail, by fax, or by calling the hearing office.
+If you do withdraw your request, no further proceedings will be scheduled in the matter.

 HOW TO PREPARE FOR THE HEARING